marcusoftnet/marcusoftnet.github.io/_posts/2017-08-09-flow-in-the-pit.md

 * The long beams with, what I presume, pressurised air to drive the drills for the wheels
   * Did you see the spare drill for each position?
   * Did you see the guy hooking in his headset in the cord inside the beam?
-* The drills and the bolts on the wheels are custom-made to be fast to take on an off at this speed.
+* The drills and the bolts on the wheels are custom-made to be fast to take on and off at this speed.

 And the list goes on.
 It's so cool to see in action.